-Mr Peter Christie and Mr Christopher Daly have been independent directors from the date of their appointment.
+Christopher Daly has been an independent director from the date of their appointment.
+Peter Christie was an independent director and independent Chairman from the date of his appointment until 2 February 2023, when he was appointed as interim Chief Executive Officer and Executive Chairman.
 None of the other Board members met these criteria.
 Consequently, the Board does not have a majority of independent directors.
-Mr Peter Christie is the chairman of the Board.
-The Chairman is an independent director.
+Peter Christie is the chairman of the Board.
+The Chairman has not been an independent director since 2 February 2023.

-Mr Peter Christie was appointed a director on 8 August 2019, Mr Paul Glass was appointed a director on 27 August 2018, Mr Christopher Daly was appointed a director on 21 November 2019 and Mr Kevin Read was appointed an alternate director for Mr Paul Glass on 16 September 2020.
-Mr Paul Glass is the Chief Executive Officer of the Company.
+Peter Christie was appointed a director on 8 August 2019, Paul Glass was appointed a director on 27 August 2018 and resigned as a director on 31 January 2023, Christopher Daly was appointed a director on 21 November 2019.
+John Bell was appointed a director on 2 February 2023.
+Kevin Read was appointed an alternate director for Paul Glass on 16 September 2020 and his appointment as an alternative director terminated on 31 January 2023.
+Peter Christie is the Chief Executive Officer of the Company.